dangmoody/Builder/README.md

 ## Installation

 1. Download the latest release.
-2. Extract the contents of the archive to anywhere on your computer that you like.
+2. Extract `builder.exe` and `builder.h` to anywhere on your computer that you like.
+They MUST be in the same folder as each other.

 ## Usage